turanszkij/WickedEngine/ScriptingAPI-Documentation.md

 			1. ForwardRenderableComponent
 			2. DeferredRenderableComponent
 		4. LoadingScreenComponent
+	9. Network
+		1. Server
+		2. Client
+	10. Input Handling

 ## Introduction and usage
 Scripting in Wicked Engine is powered by Lua, meaning that the user can make use of the syntax and features of the widely used Lua language, accompanied by its fast interpreter.
 Apart from the common features, certain engine features are also available to use.
-You can load lua script files and execute them, or the engine scripting console (also known as the BackLog) can also be used to execute single line scripts.
+You can load lua script files and execute them, or the engine scripting console (also known as the BackLog) can also be used to execute single line scripts (or you can execute file scripts by the dofile command here).
 Upon startup, the engine will try to load a startup script file named startup.lua in the root directory of the application.
 If not found, an error message will be thrown follwed by the normal execution by the program.
 In the startup file, you can specify any startup logic, for example loading content or anything.